 Just as with most of the big social networks, it’s pretty tough to get someone at Facebook to help you resolve an issue.
 Whether you are like Davis and have been locked out of your account or you have another reason for needing assistance, it can be rough going.

+Over my many years working in digital marketing and social media, I have had plenty of reasons for contacting Facebook customer support.
 Whether it was for myself or helping on behalf of one of my clients, I have had several reasons for contacting Facebook in the past.
 These include situations like:

 - I was locked out of a client’s Facebook page.